 Isco fired Malaga into a deserved lead four minutes into the second half, but a scramble in the box saw Madrid draw level in the 69th minute through a Sergio Sanchez own goal.

 But Santa Cruz would make the difference for the Andalusians, scoring twice in three minutes from a pair of Joaquin assists to put los Blancos to the sword, rendering Karim Benzema's 82nd minute strike nothing but mere consolation.

-Third-placed Madrid now sees its title hopes all but disappear, and must now cast wary glances over its shoulders as Malaga, with the victory, moves two points behind the capital outfit.
+Third-placed Madrid now see their title hopes all but disappear, and must now cast wary glances over their shoulders as Malaga - with the victory - move two points behind the capital outfit.